North Shore Baseball Association 9U Division Rules

 - Games must start within 15 minutes of the scheduled start time.

-- The objective is that games should last no longer than 1 hour and 15 minutes from the time of the first pitch.
-To achieve this objective, unless both Coaches agree no new innings should begin after 1 hour from the time of the first pitch.
+- The objective is that games should last no longer than 1 hour and 30 minutes from the time of the first pitch.
+To achieve this objective, unless both Coaches and the umpire agree, no new innings should begin after 1 hour and 15 minutes from the time of the first pitch.

-- Games postponed due to field or weather conditions will be rescheduled by the division coordinator, if there is time available in the schedule.
+- Games which are not completed and are postponed due to field or weather conditions will be rescheduled by the division coordinator, if there is time available in the schedule.

 - PLAYING FIELD

 - Bases shall be 60 feet apart and where available, shall be held by a base spike to avoid injury.
-The Pitching Machine is to be set up at the 42-foot rubber.
-All 1st year Pitchers must pitch from 40 feet and all 2nd year Pitchers must pitch from 42 feet, measured from the point of home plate.
+The pitching machine is to be set up at the pitching rubber.
+To the extent possible, the pitching rubber will be set at the 42-foot mark.

 - For fields without an outfield fence, the edge of the outfield will be marked with cones placed on an arc between the left and right field foul lines.
 There is no mandatory field size but as a guideline the cones on the left and right field foul lines should be approximately 150 feet from home plate and the cone at centre field should be approximately 175 feet from home plate.